When web pages are loaded, HTTP return codes are given to indicate the status of the page.

 There are many causes for a problem such as this:

 - This error indicates that an HTTP return code is not being given in any sense.
 The page is not loading properly with a 200 level code, and not even 400 level error codes are being generated or received.
 This could indicate a problem with the end server or a networking device in between that is refusing to relay the packets in such a way that is preventing HTTP codes from being generated.

 - Another reason can be because the Time To Live (TTL) of the packet has expired.
 If a packet gets caught in a switching loop, regardless of the state of an Exinda appliance in the path of traffic, and the TTL of the packet expires, a web server is never contacted to relay the request to so the web page will just sit on the previous page as a request had never been made.

-To troubleshoot these issues, the Exinda offers ping and traceroute capabilities from the management port, via the web UI or CLI.
-These can determine whether or not traffic can reach the requested server.
+To troubleshoot these issues, the Exinda offers ping and traceroute capabilities from the management port, via the Web User Interface (UI) or Command Line Interface (CLI).
+These can determine whether or not, the traffic can reach the requested server.
 These tools are offered on the Configuration > System > Tools page.